Leaks by Year

 Fox Run Road, Service Leaking 2-4 gpm

 Route 302, 650’ South of the hydrant at Fox Run Road , Main Leaking 15-25 gpm

 Three leak locations were identified with an approximate loss of between 20 and 34 gallons per

 From 2012 to date the Lower Bartlett Water Precinct has detected and repaired 91 leaks within the Precincts distribution network.
 Major leaks were repaired on East Branch Road, Rte 16/302 ,and Linderhof.

 Water loss has plagued the Precinct for numerous years increasing costs for water production, treatment, and decreasing life expectancy of equipment.

-Unaccountable water peaked in 2012 at over 60%, however with a focused effort in the last several years loss has averaged to be less than 7%.
-Significant reductions in unaccountable water has been realized as a direct result of the Water Main Replacement Project in Linderhof and Christmas Mountain.
-Our 2017 year end loss result was less than 7%.
+Unaccountable water peaked in 2012 at over 60%, however with a focused effort the last several years loss has averaged less than 7%.
+Significant reductions in Non Revenue Water has been realized as a direct result of the Water Main Replacement Project in Linderhof and Christmas Mountain.
+Our 2017 year end result was less than 7%.
 This continues to reduce our power consumption in several pumping stations and reduces our water treatment costs for chlorination and corrosion control (pH adjustment).

 The effort must be continued to provide cost effective service to our customers.